-Under the provisions of Section 119.071(2)(j) of the Florida Statutes, any information which reveals the home or employment telephone number, home or employment address, or the personal assets of a person who has been the victim of sexual battery, aggravated child abuse, aggravated stalking, harassment, aggravated battery or domestic violence is exempt from public inspection and examination.
+Under the provisions of Section 119.071(2)(j) of the Florida Statutes any information not otherwise held confidential or exempt [from disclosure] which reveals the home or employment telephone number, home or employment address, or personal assets of a person who has been the victim of aggravated stalking, harassment, aggravated battery, or domestic violence is exempt from public inspection and examination.

 You must make a written request and provide official verification, such as a law enforcement report, to the custodian of the records that an applicable crime has occurred.
 Such information shall remain exempt for 5 years, after which it will become available to the public.